haxtheweb/edtechjoker/draft-outline.md

   - Due to limitations in vercel, you'll have to run vercel builds / wire it up to **your personal forks and NOT the organization**
   - A way to side-step this is 1 person hooks Vercel up to their account, everyone else gets writes on their repo and then works within branches or forks off of them
   - A repo in 1 team member's account for the doc site you are going to maintain in 11ty
-  - A repo in 1 team member's account for a fork of https://github.com/btopro/ist-vercel-demo renamed to be related to your project
+  - A repo in 1 team member's account for a USE AS TEMPLATE of https://github.com/btopro/ist-vercel-demo renamed to be related to your project
 - **Sunday night by Midnight**: Submit to the #edtechjoker channel a link to your working 11ty documentation space with the following in the site
   - a section describing the project / linking to the issue you selected
   - a section linking to your fork of the repo, the repo powering your 11ty site